Dark Shadows Play

 Willie was cleaning the fireplace in the front drawing room.
 He could hear an occasional cough or movement in the study.
 A moment of reading aloud; was it from Richard II?
 The piano was touched once, but did not play.
 At last he could hear Barnabas stepping outside to smoke and look at the moon.
+He pictured Barnabas leaning against a column, his breath visible as smoke, his eyes flashing and glinting in the moonlight.

 "Willie," Barnabas said.